scanoss/scanoss.py/PACKAGE.md

 pip3 install --upgrade scanoss
 ```

+### Docker
+Alternatively, there is a docker image of the compiled package.
+It can be found [here](https://github.com/scanoss/scanoss.py/pkgs/container/scanoss-py).
+Details of how to run it can be found [here](https://github.com/scanoss/scanoss.py/blob/main/GHCR.md).

 ## Usage
 The package can be run from the command line, or consumed from another Python script.